centrifugal/centrifugo/docs/content/server/configuration.md

 * over configuration file, configuration file supports all options mentioned in this documentation
 * over OS environment variables, **all Centrifugo options can be set over env in format `CENTRIFUGO_<OPTION_NAME>`** (mostly straightforward except namespaces - [see how to set namespaces via env](channels.md#setting-namespaces-over-env))

-The basic way to start with Centrifugo is run `centrifugo genconfig` command which will generate `config.json` configuration file with some options (in a current directory), so you can then run Centrifugo:
+The basic way to start with Centrifugo is run `centrifugo genconfig` command which will generate `config.json` configuration file with some options (in a current directory), so it's then possible to run Centrifugo:

 ```
 centrifugo -c config.json